ericywl/sutd-coin/README.md

 **Vendor** will start printing _False_ because they are sad now and their previous payment from **BadSPVClient** was invalidated from the blockchain.

 ### Selfish Mining

-Demonstrated with `sudo ./main.sh -m 1 -f`.
-This will create 1 normal miner and 1 selfish miner that will compete with one another for block mining.
+`sudo ./main.sh -m 1 -f`

+This will create 1 normal miner and
+1 selfish miner that will compete with one another for block mining.
 For the tests, we introduced a `BE_SELFISH` class variable to SelfishMiner so as to see the difference that selfish mining can make.
 A 1-on-1 test was chosen